Spenc3rB/YDWG-02-C2/README.md

 MAC Address: 4C:EB:D6:86:BA:CC (Espressif)
 ```

-As an attacker, we could identify the two ports mentioned on the documentation (1456 is default NMEA 0183), and ncat to the device to see if we can get any data out of it:
+As an attacker, we could identify the two ports mentioned on the documentation (1456 is default NMEA 0183 TX), and ncat to the device to see if we can get any data out of it:

 ```
 ncat.exe 192.168.10.71 1456